Scots property law: Absolutely good, void and voidable transfers

-Accordingly, a transfer of ownership of property can therefore be (1) absolutely good, (2) void or (3) voidable based on either the absence or existence of a vitium reale or vice of consent, or where the granter lacks or does not lack transactional capacity.
+Accordingly, a transfer of ownership of property can therefore be (1) absolutely good, (2) void or (3) voidable based on either the absence or existence of a vitium reale or vice of consent, or where the disponer lacks or does not lack transactional capacity.

 (1) An absolutely good transfer will give the disponee (or buyer) an absolutely good title.
 This means that an owner with absolutely good title will be immune from challenge of his/her ownership.

 (2) A void title is one where the ostensible (i.e. the apparent) owner has no legal basis for ownership.
-A void voluntary transfer commonly occurs where the granter (i.e. the seller) has no ownership of the property sold or he lacks transactional capacity and has transferred the property to the grantee (i.e. the buyer).
+A void voluntary transfer commonly occurs where the disponer (i.e. the seller) has no ownership of the property sold or he lacks transactional capacity and has transferred the property to the disponee (i.e. the buyer).
 The term void transfer can be characterised as a void ab initio (i.e. void from the beginning) and is null and no effect.
 The effect of a transfer or other act that is void with null and no effect can be explained as if the documents of the transfer were blank pieces of paper.
-These occur where there is an vitum reale (real vice).
+These occur where there is a vitium reale (real vice).

-(3) A voidable transfer results in the grantee (typically a buyer or receiver of a gift, a donee) obtaining a valid title, a subsistent title, to the property but this title can be defeated by challenge in court, i.e. it can be reduced (judicially terminated by court order), by someone of a better legal claim to the property.
+(3) A voidable transfer results in the disponee (typically a buyer or receiver of a gift, a donee) obtaining a valid title, a subsistent title, to the property but this title can be defeated by challenge in court, i.e. it can be reduced (judicially terminated by court order), by someone of a better legal claim to the property.
 This arises typically where there is a vice of consent.